 One of the most sought-after adventure activities across the globe, trekking requires that you have the minimum level of physical fitness, especially if you are planning to hike up to a level of 3000m.
-In India, the number of trekking options gets multiplied when it comes to the state of Jammu and Kashmir, Uttarakhand, Himachal Pradesh, Sikkim or even in some southern states for the presence of majestic Himalaya or Western Ghats mountain range.
+Large number of trekking options in India get multiplied when it comes to the state of Jammu and Kashmir, Uttarakhand, Himachal Pradesh, Sikkim or even in some southern states for the presence of majestic Himalaya or Western Ghats mountain range.
 Blooming meadows of flowers, green milieu, lofty mountains and above all the tranquil environment wakes up the adventurer in you.
 In case one wishes to counter an unbeatable trekking experience without much hassle then Har Ki Dun, Valley of Flowers, Beas Kund Trek, Nilgiri Hills, Indrahar Pass, etc. are some of the ideal picks.

 Age limit: There is no upper age limit for trekking in India.
 But, it’s advisable for children to be at least older than 10 years.